CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CharacterCreationRules/TiersOfPlay.md

 At character creation, for each Disabling Characteristic that makes a Core Skill Incompetent (level -1), an additional skill point is gained.

+At character creation, for each Disabling Characteristic that makes an Attribute level -1, an additional 2 skill points are gained.

 ### Tiers of Play

 ### Apprentice Tier (D&D Level 1 - 4)